 During the Track Record Period, the retail price of our footwear ranged from approximately US\$10 to US\$120 (equivalent to approximately HK\$78 to HK\$936) per pair, which has enabled us to capture the demand of an extensive group of customers for style and quality branded footwear resulting from enhanced living standard and disposable income in our export countries.
-Set out below are the selling price range of low to middle end footwear offered by footwear solution service providers in China to their customers according to the Frost & Sullivan Report and the selling price range of our footwear to our customers during the Track Record Period:
+Set out below are the selling price range of low to middle end footwear offered by footwear design and development, production management and logistics management service providers in China to their customers according to the Frost & Sullivan Report and the selling price range of our footwear to our customers during the Track Record Period:

-Selling price of footwear offered by footwear solution service providers in China Men Women Children Low-end below USD10 below USD15 below USD4 Middle-end USD10 - USD35 USD15 - USD45 USD4 - USD25 ~ ~ Selling price range of our footwear to our customers during the Track Record Period For the year For the year For the year Footwear type ended 31 December 2013 ended 31 December 2014 ended 31 December 2015 Men's formal USD7.50 - USD32.00 USD7.50 - USD32.00 USD7.57 - USD32.00 Men's casual USD3.03 - USD22.41 USD3.03 - USD24.80 USD2.45 - USD26.80 Women's formal USD18.63 - USD24.00 Women's casual USD2.93 - USD17.50 USD2.93 - USD26.80 USD2.93 - USD20.92 Children's formal USD8.80 - USD24.80 USD10.86 - USD23.69 USD10.61 - USD20.08 Children's casual USD3.85 - USD42.25 USD4.45 -USD26.87 USD4.55 - USD18.60
+Selling price of footwear offered by footwear design and development, production management and logistics management service providers in China

+Men Women Children Low-end below USD10 below USD15 below USD4 Middle-end USD10 - USD35 USD15 - USD45 USD4 - USD25 Selling price rang ge of our footwear to our customers during the Track Record Period For the year For the year For the year ended 31 December ended 31 December ended 31 December Footwear type 2013 2014 2015 Men's formal USD7.50 - USD32.00 USD7.50 - USD32.00 USD7.57 - USD32.00 Men's casual USD3.03 - USD22.41 USD3.03 - USD24.80 USD2.45 - USD26.80 Women's formal - - USD18.63 - USD24.00 Women's casual USD2.93 - USD17.50 USD2.93 - USD26.80 USD2.93 - USD20.92 Children's formal USD8.80 - USD24.80 USD10.86 - USD23.69 USD10.61 - USD20.08 Children's casual USD3.85 - USD42.25 USD4.45 -USD26.87 USD4.55 - USD18.60

-During the Track Record Period, the selling price of our footwear for men, women and children to our customers generally lied within the respective range of selling price of footwear offered by footwear solution service providers in China for the low-end and middle-end sectors.
-For the two years ended 31 December 2014, the high-end selling price of our children's casual footwear was above the high-end selling price offered by footwear solution service providers in China for the middle-end footwear sector as set forth in the table above mainly due to the styles of footwear and types of raw materials used.
+During the Track Record Period, the selling price of our footwear for men, women and children to our customers generally lied within the respective range of selling price of footwear offered by footwear design and development, production management and logistics management service providers in China for the low-end and middle-end sectors.
+For the two years ended 31 December 2014, the high-end selling price of our children's casual footwear was above the high-end selling price offered by footwear design and development, production management and logistics management service providers in China for the middle-end footwear sector as set forth in the table above mainly due to the styles of footwear and types of raw materials used.

 We commenced the sale of women's formal footwear during the year ended 31 December 2015.
 Save for women's casual and children's casual footwear, the selling price range of each category of our footwear remained relatively stable during the Track Record Period.
+During the

-During the Track Record Period, the low-end of the selling price range of our women's casual footwear remained the same, while there were variances in the high-end selling price due to different styles of footwear and raw materials used.
+Track Record Period, the low-end of the selling price range of our women's casual footwear remained the same, while there were variances in the high-end selling price due to different styles of footwear and raw materials used.
 In early 2014, we decided to terminate the business relationship with a Russian customer in view of its increasing credit risk resulting from the abrupt devaluation of Ruble and economic instability in Russia.
 As children's casual footwear ordered by such Russian customer included boots and shoes with wool which were of higher selling price, the high-end of the selling price range of our children's casual footwear was higher for the year ended 31 December 2013 than that for the two years ended 31 December 2015.